By Shanon Roberts, on 13 October 2023

 The purpose of a buyer persona is to give you greater insights into who your customers are and what they are looking for.
 Once you understand this, you'll have a better idea of how to develop your products or services and how to market them effectively.

 How to Create a Buyer Persona

-1. Conduct Interviews and Gain Understanding
+1. Conduct Interviews to Gain Understanding

 In the interviews, ask questions that will allow you to truly get a complete understanding of the customer, why they use and enjoy your product, their experience with the sales process, and their demographic information.
 In our free downloadable template pack below, we’ve attached a guide that has over 30 questions you can ask in your interviews.

-2. Gather and Analyze the Data
+2. Gather and Analyze Data

-3. Apply The Data
+3. Apply the Data

 You may have anywhere from 2-5 buyer personas, and you may even come up with negative buyer personas (people who you don’t want as customers.)
-The point of this tool is to help you, so design it in a way that gives you as much relevant information as possible, while also being simple and easy to understand.
+The point of this is to help you, so design it in a way that gives you as much relevant information as possible, while also being simple and easy to understand.

 3 Examples of Buyer Personas